-Any offer made to a doctor currently on a UK Foundation Programme is made subject to them being awarded an FACD 5.2 before the training programme commences.
-If it transpires that you will not be awarded an FACD 5.2 by the start of the programme, the recruiting organisation must withdraw the offer.
-This does not include those who do not complete the Foundation Programme because of maternity or sick leave.
+Any offer made to a doctor currently on a UK Foundation Programme is made subject to them being awarded an FPCC before the training programme commences.
+If it transpires that you will not be awarded an FPCC by the advertised start of the programme, the recruiting organisation must withdraw the offer.
+This does not include those who do not complete the Foundation

+Programme because of maternity or sick leave.
 Offers for a delayed start can only be made to candidates who cannot start on the intended date for statutory reasons (illness or maternity leave).